marten-seemann/base-drafts/draft-ietf-quic-transport.md

 If the client has a suitable token available from a previous connection, it SHOULD populate the Token field.

+If the client received a Retry packet from the server and sends a Client Initial packet in response, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
+Changing Destination Connection ID also results in a change to the keys used to protect the Client Initial packet.
+It also sets the Token field to the token provided in the Retry.

+The first Client Initial packet contains a packet number of 0.
+Each packet sent after this packet is associated with a packet number space and its packet number increases monotonically in that space, see ({{packet-numbers}}).

+The payload of an Client Initial packet conveys a CRYPTO_HS frame (or frames) containing a cryptographic handshake message.
+This CRYPTO_HS frame always begins at an offset of 0 (see {{handshake}}).
+The client's complete cryptographic handshake message MUST fit in a single packet (see
+{{handshake}}).

+The payload of a UDP datagram carrying the Client Initial packet MUST be expanded to at least 1200 octets (see {{packetization}}), by adding PADDING frames to the packet and/or by combining it with a 0-RTT packet (see {{packet-coalesce}}).

+The client uses the Client Initial packet type for any packet that contains an initial cryptographic handshake message.
+This includes all cases where a new packet containing the initial cryptographic message needs to be created, this includes the packets sent after receiving a Version Negotiation ({{packet-version}}) or Retry packet ({{packet-retry}}).

+### Server Initial packet {#packet-server-initial}

+The Server Initial packet uses long headers with a type value of 0x7E.
+It carries the cryptographic messages sent by the server to perform key exchange.
+The server uses the Server Initial packet type for any packet that contains an initial cryptographic handshake message.

-A server sends its first Initial packet in response to a Client Initial.
-A server may send multiple Initial packets.
+A server sends its first Server Initial packet in response to a Client Initial.
+A server may send multiple Server Initial packets.
 The cryptographic key exchange could require multiple round trips or we might perform retransmissions of this data.

-The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client); the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see
+The Destination Connection ID field in the Server Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client); the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see